Operator view (/org/[orgId]/operator)

 Pending co-signs

-<Family>AcceptAck contracts awaiting <Family>ConfirmAccept when operator.policy.<Family>: manual (see Compliance policy below).
+<Family>AcceptAck contracts awaiting <Family>ConfirmAccept when the on-ledger OperatorPolicy for that family is in Manual mode (see Auto-policy below).
 Each row shows:

 - swap family (IRS / OIS / BASIS / XCCY / CDS / CCY / FX / ASSET / FpML)